gtmazzola/CCF-Portfolio-Optimization/README.md

 ## Methods

-- Python script is used to convert Refinitiv RICs to Yahoo Finance tickers.
+- Python script is used to convert company names for screened Refinitiv data to Yahoo Finance tickers.
 The final tickers are stored in a .txt file.
 - Use of `getsymbols` package in Stata to downloaded the tickers from Yahoo Finance
 - Use of `cmline` of `mvport` package to generate the capital market line an efficient frontier.
 For more details and options available, see <a href="https://www.stata.com/meeting/mexico18/slides/16_Mexico18_Dorantes.pdf" title="Title">
 Carlos Alberto Dorantes</a>.</p>